payten/sakai/hedex/README.md

 ---------------

 When retrieving data, a specific Sakai user must be used as the login.
-This defaults to the reqesting agent, 'noodle' for instance, appended with '-hedex-user'.
+This must be either exactly the reqesting agent, 'noodle' for instance, or the agent appended with the string '-hedex-user'.
 The agent should also be passed as the ReqestingAgent parameter.
-Without these two things matching, your requests will be rejected.
+Without these two things matching, the request will be rejected.

 Firstly, have a look at scripts/pulldataexamples.py.
 To pull the HEDEX data, your script first needs to login and get a session string.
 Every call henceforth